How to work with Scotland Travel Bloggers

 Deliverables – as bloggers, this is a common pet peeve.
 We frequently receive vague approaches that do not stipulate what is really desired from working with us.
 The feeling we often get is that everyone wants to work with bloggers but don’t really know why.
 Approaching bloggers in advance with a clear idea and desired outcomes helps us know whether a. we can actually help you; b. what kind of investment we’ll require and c. how we can prove to you that your requirements were met afterwards.

 I’m confused as to how this has even become a thing but apparently it has so here goes.
-Instagram is the trendy platform of the moment and brands are increasingly turning to it as a marketing tool.
+Instagram is a trendy platform of the moment and brands have been turning to it as a marketing tool.
 This is great as it’s a very useful supporting act to your overall marketing strategy and is particularly great for your branding work.
 I’m very active on it myself and you can follow me if you like.

 However, due to its current inability to handle links Instagram has an almost negligible impact on your Search Marketing efforts.
 Unlike Twitter, Facebook, Pinterest, Tumblr and most of the rest….Instagram is purely about social impact.
 It is, therefore, much more difficult to measure return on investment from an Instagram campaign compared with from visitors who have arrived on your site via Google.
 Liking nice pictures does not correspond to sales unfortunately – despite what some of the chancers (and there are many) on Instagram may have you believe.
 To be clear, just having a strong Instagram account is absolutely not the same as being a blogger.

 I would always suggest working with those that have all of the above skills I’ve laid out and that you have a real connection with.
 Deomographics of audience are a consideration too.
 Those that do well on the likes of Instagram and Snapchat are likely to resonate more with a proportionally younger audience.
 Those that do a lot on YouTube and video platforms are likely to be very brand focussed.
 Twitter’s always been great for networks.
 And so on.